 In our simulations, we assume that each cubesat is equipped with a patch antenna.
 For this orbit geometry (200 km altitude), with the one minute separation between satellites, all elements of the chain are constantly within line-of-sight communication, thus enabling information to be transferred between the satellites at any time.
-For the case where satellites are separated by six minutes, the line-of-sight, and hence the communication link, only extends to the satellite immediately in front and behind it.
+In the case where satellites are separated by six minutes, the line-of-sight, and hence the communication link, only extends to the satellite immediately in front and behind of it.
+We assume that communication between satellites within line-of-sight of each other takes 60s (one simulation step), a highly conservative estimate for the data volumes considered in this work.
 We assess the performance of the proposed approach in both scenarios.